51Degrees/specifications/pipeline-specification/features/properties.md

 Property values populated by Engines (as opposed to all Flow Elements) MUST be capable of having 'no value'.

-Where 'no value' is used, attempting to access the value should throw an error/exception with a customizable message explaining why the value is not set.
+Where 'no value' is used, attempting to access the value MUST throw an error/exception with a customizable message explaining why the value is not set.

 This is similar to the [missing Property](#missing-properties) feature.